developerasun/myDocumentBox-tool/myJavascript/myReact/readme.md

 <br>

 <p>
 Before the hook is introduced, if you want to add some state but you were working on function component, you had to re-write class component to add the state.
-Once hook is introduced, adding state in functional component becomes available.
-Hook names always start with use and embraces clousure in Javascript.
+Once hook is introduced, adding state in functional component becomes available. <strong>Hook names always start with "use"</strong> and embraces clousure in Javascript.
 </p>

 ## Types of Hooks